 These raspberry cream chocolate truffles are definitely worth trying!!
 A crispy dark chocolate shell filled with whipped coconut cream and a raspberry chia jam.
 They are free from refined sugars, dairy, and gluten!

 Chocolate truffles are a delicate sweetness that reminds me of festive seasons.

 I love chocolate truffles and bonbons.
-They are the perfect little dose of flavorful filling trapped in a crispy shell of chocolate.
+They are the perfect little dose of flavorful filling wrapped in a crispy shell of chocolate.